DiaosX/ZookeeperWinServiceHost/README.md

-## what the advantages over prunsrv ?
+## what's the advantages over prunsrv ?

 the ZookeeperWinServiceHost can kill java.exe when stop windows service ,but prunsrv can not.